The bell is amputated from its string.

 any deep throat imperfection.
 Around here, I wear medals

-helium and I was trying to stay tethered, to build myself
+were engorged with helium and I was trying to stay tethered,

 I don’t know how to worship.
 I am too heavy to float